iffse/burnback-qt/README.md

 ## Usage

 First, you will need a mesh in order to use the program for analysis.
 For instance, [Gmsh](https://gmsh.info/) is an open source meshing software that can generate 2D and 3D finite element mesh.
-The input files for Gmsh is preferably in the `.brep` format (which most of the CAD software supports).
-Note that to place your mesh in the XY plane as the Z coordinate will not be reading by Burnback.
+The input files for Gmsh is preferably in the `.brep` or `.stp` formats (which most of the CAD software supports).
+Be sure to place your mesh in the XY plane as the Z coordinate will not be read by Burnback.

 Once you have the mesh, you will have to convert it into a Json file with edge based information.
 A python script that converts Gmsh mesh to this format using [meshio](https://github.com/nschloe/meshio) can be found at tools directory: [mesh_convert.py](./tools/mesh_convert.py).
 The script is optimized for speed and can convert a mesh with 200K nodes in seconds.
 If you are using another meshing tool, feel free to edit it (probable you will only need to change the cell names).